-One of the most fundamental principles in cognitive psychology is the distinction between automatic or controlled processes (e.g., Cohen et al., 1990; Kahneman & Treisman, 1984; Schneider & Shiffrin, 1977; Posner & Snyder, 1975; for a review, see Cohen, 2017).
-Automatic processes, which are typically thought of as involving overlearned stimulus-response associations, require little effort and are fast.
-Conversely, controlled processes allow humans to flexibly adapt their behavior to the specifics of situations, maintain behavioral goals, and plan long-term goals.
-However, since these processes involve deliberation, they require effort and are slow.
-Thus, cognitive control (or executive control) is a vital component of the human cognitive system, and two qualitative control modes may be distinguished (Braver, 2012).
-Proactive control actively maintains goal-directed information to optimize the cognitive system for a forthcoming, demanding event.
-Reactive control often shields the processing of goal-relevant information from goal-irrelevant information, as in the Stroop task, where participants experience interference from a word's meaning when they are asked to report the competing color of the ink it is printed in.
-Whereas proactive control leads to long-term behavior adjustments through top-down biases, reactive control is a transient process triggered by bottom-up processes that interfere with goal-directed behavior.
+Cognitive control allows humans to act in a goal-oriented manner according to their long-term plans and to flexibly adapt their behavior to the specifics of situations.
+Thus, cognitive control (or executive control) is a vital component of the human cognitive system, and two different control modes may be distinguished (Braver, 2012): Proactive control actively maintains goal-directed information to optimize the cognitive system for a forthcoming, demanding event.
+Reactive control depends on detecting processing conflicts, such as in the Stroop task, where participants experience interference from a word's meaning when they are asked to report the competing color of the ink it is printed in.
+Whereas proactive control leads to long-term processing adjustments through top-down biases, reactive control is a transient process triggered by bottom-up processes that leads to processing adjustments in the short-term.

-Representational issues are crucial for research on cognitive control.
-In line with the predictive coding view of cognition (e.g., Gilead et al., 2020), it has been suggested that cognitive control is hierarchically structured, operating on concrete stimulus-response associations at the lower end to more and more abstract and domain-general mechanisms and representations at the higher end of the hierarchy (Badre & Nee, 2018).
-For example, the conflict monitoring hypothesis (Botvinick et al. 2001) assumes that an abstract signal (i.e., Hopfield energy) is used to covey information about conflicting responses developing at lower processing levels to higher processing levels that serve to monitor for potential conflicts.
-When conflicting response are detected, cognitive control mechanisms that serve to increase the influence of task-relevant information (e.g., the ink color of a word in the Stroop task) and inhibit the influence of task-irrelevant information (e.g., word's meaning) are engaged, helping to resolve the conflict and achieve an agent's goals.
-These control mechanisms have recently been implemented in the diffusion model of conflict tasks (Ulrich et al., 2015; Mackenzie & Dudschig, 2021) to account for various conflict adaptation effects (Koob et al., 2022).
-More recent versions of the conflict monitoring theory even assume that the monitoring process does not register conflict but detects the affective response (i.e., negative valence, increased arousal) caused by conflict (Dignath et al., 2020, for a review).
-Thus, on this latter account the relevant representations are assumed to be more modal.
-By contrast to the conflict monitoring hypothesis, episodic memory or binding accounts of cognitive control (e.g., Hommel et al., 2004) assume that reactive conflict adaptations result from the processes operating on specific stimulus-response associations (Dignath et al., 2019; Frings et al., 2020).
+Representational issues are inherent to this distinction between two control modes and are crucial for research on cognitive control in general.
+Following insights into the functional organization of the prefrontal cortex (e.g., Koechlin et al., 2003; Miller & Cohen, 2001), and in line with the predictive coding view of cognition (e.g., Gilead et al., 2020), it has been suggested that cognitive control is hierarchically structured, operating on concrete stimulus-response associations at the lower end to more and more abstract and domain-general mechanisms and representations at the higher end of the hierarchy (Badre & Nee, 2018; Schumacher & Hazeltine, 2016).
+For example, the conflict monitoring hypothesis (Botvinick et al., 2001) assumes that conflicting responses developing at lower processing levels are monitored and that an abstract signal (i.e., Hopfield energy) reflecting conflict strength is issued to higher processing levels that bias subsequent information processing.10 In contrast to the conflict monitoring hypothesis, episodic memory or binding accounts of cognitive control (e.g., Hommel et al., 2004) assume that reactive conflict adaptations result from the processes operating on specific stimulus-response links

+(e.g., Frings et al., 2020).
 Accordingly, these theories predict adaptations specific to individual stimulus-response associations.

-There are two main experimental approaches to studying conflict adaptation processes (e.g., Bausenhart et al., 2021; Dudschig, 2022b), resulting in either local or global adaptations of control.
+There are two main experimental approaches to studying cognitive control effects on performance (e.g., Bausenhart et al., 2021; Dudschig, 2022b), resulting in either local or global processing adaptations.
 The local approach investigates changes of control on a trial-by-trial basis.
 Specifically, if an incongruency (i.e., conflict) is detected in one trial, this results in the upregulation of control.
-Thus, in the following trial, the influence of task-irrelevant information is reduced (see also Botvinick et al., 2001), resulting in a reduced conflict effect.
+Thus, in the following trial, the influence of task-irrelevant information is reduced (see also Botvinick et al., 2001), resulting in a reduced congruency effect.
 The opposite holds for trials following congruent trials (i.e., non-conflict trials).
-This sequential congruency effect (or Gratton effect; Gratton et al., 1992; Stürmer et al., 2002) is generally assumed to reflect conflict adaptation after an incongruent trial.
+This adaptation is often referred to as the congruency sequence effect (CSE or Gratton effect; Gratton et al., 1992; Stürmer et al., 2002; for a review, see Braem et al., 2014).
 The second approach focuses on global instead of local changes in conflict adaptation that may mainly result from proactive control.
-Specifically, this approach varies the relative frequency of congruent and incongruent trials within a block, and the congruency effects are generally relatively small when the proportion of incongruent trials is high (for a review, see Bugg, 2017).
+Specifically, this approach varies the relative frequency of congruent and incongruent trials within a block, and the congruency effects are generally relatively small when the proportion of incongruent trials is high, a finding that has been interpreted in terms of strategic top-down adjustments within information processing (for a review, see Bugg, 2017).